PolySync/oscc-joystick-commander/README.md

 ### commander

 The commander files contain all of joystick commander's interactivity with the OSCC API.
 It demonstrates opening and closing the CAN channel communications with OSCC's control CAN network, sending enable/disable commands to the modules through the API, retrieving OSCC reports through callback functions, and sending commands through OSCC's ```publish``` functions.

 # Using OSCC API

 To use the OSCC API in your own applications, you just need to include any relevant header files.
-* All of the can message protocols are located in ```api/include/can_protocols.h```.
+* All of the can message protocols are located in the ```oscc/api/include/can_protocols/``` directory.
 These specify the structs we use for steering, throttle, brake, and fault reports.

-* Vehicle specific macros and values are located in ```api/vehicles/*```.
+* Vehicle-specific macros and values are located in the ```oscc/api/vehicles/``` directory.
+You only need to include "vehicles.h" which will include the vehicle-specific header for you, based on the CMake option provided earlier (e.g., using ```-DKIA_SOUL=ON``` will tell ```vehicles.h``` to include ```kia_soul.h``` for you).

 * ```oscc.h``` includes all of the functionality you need to interface with the OSCC API.

 # License Information